dotnet/docs/docs/framework/network-programming/how-to-retrieve-a-protocol-specific-webresponse-that-matches-a-webrequest.md

 ---
-title: "How to: Retrieve a Protocol-Specific WebResponse that Matches a WebRequest | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"
+title: "How to: Retrieve a Protocol-Specific WebResponse that Matches a WebRequest" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"